 Meetings can be painful.
 A million jokes and Slack message grousing can attest to that (you may even be reading this during a meeting).
 But that pain can have real consequences with time wasted – estimated to be more than $30billion a year in the United States alone.
 Not to mention how meetings impede employees from working on more important, inspiring, or revenue-generating tasks.

 But it doesn’t have to be that way.

-Organizations have accepted bad meetings as a way of life, that they’re just the cost of doing business.
+Organisations have accepted bad meetings as a way of life, that they’re just the cost of doing business.
 That is absolutely not true.Steven Rogelberg

-In this episode of Peakon’s Be More Podcast, Patrick is joined by Steven Rogelberg, professor, organizational psychologist, and best-selling author.
+In this episode of Peakon’s Be More Podcast, Patrick is joined by Steven Rogelberg, professor, organisational psychologist, and best-selling author.
 While much has been written about meetings, Steven has studied what makes them succeed or fail perhaps more than anyone else.

 Steven shares insights from his book: The Surprising Science of Meetings: How You Can Lead Your Team To Peak Performance.
 And he and Patrick discuss how meetings have changed over the past fifty years, the problem with meetings before COVID-19, and how to deal with „meeting overwhelm.“

 The number of ineffective meetings has increased by 25%

 According to statistics shared by Steven, there are 100 million meetings happening every day globally (55 million in the US alone).
 Almost half of those can be considered ineffective and disengaging.

 These numbers are up by 25% ever since Covid-19 took the world by surprise.
 That’s partly because people are struggling to run meetings.
 It’s much harder to engage in virtual meetings as they lack the same level of communication as meetings in real life.
 Additionally, virtual meetings have a sense of anonymity that can lead people to multitask.

 Leaders play a significant role in making meetings meaningful